jjbergman/iliaslatina/IL-translation.md

 108 Meanwhile, the sun descended from Olympus and the gods and goddesses held a lavish feast to reinvigorate themselves.

-110 Then, they sought their bedrooms and the delightful gift of sleep.
+110 Then, they headed  their bedrooms and the delightful gift of sleep.

 # Somnus's Mission